Best Down Pillow 2019: Top 5 Luxurious Options for Amazing Sleep!

 What Is a Down Pillow?

-When I stumbled across the down pillow, I was a bit dumbfounded.
+When I stumbled across the best down pillow, I was a bit dumbfounded.
 There are so many kinds, what makes this different and what's it made of?
 Also, why are they considered as the most expensive and luxurious of the bunch?

 Down is an animal product, specifically the wing, back, and chest feathers from geese and ducks.
 The feathers in these body parts are made for insulation, known to be softer than outer feathers.